gmh5225/CodetronikPass/README.md

-# Codetronik's LLVM Obfuscation Pass
+# Codetronik's LLVM Obfuscation Pass for ARM64

+It is currently being developed to protect iOS apps.
+So I haven't tested it on Android yet.

+### Features

 ## Build for iOS Application